Here, we share our benchmark selection, methodology and contrast their performance with Mobius fund.

 Of course, there is the saying “ true (absolute) return is a key indicator, you can beat a benchmark and still lose money”.
 Equally benchmarking tells you how well you are doing compared to other fund managers, investors or investment clubs.
 Mobius has a complete analysis of its (absolute) investment returns here

-- comparison against two benchmarks,
+- Benchmark comparison

-- benchmark selection and methodology,
+- Benchmark selection and methodology

 We have identified two relevant benchmarks to compare Mobius performance: